Frequently Asked Questions

 I don't want to be on Yelp.
 What do I do?

-We would be sorry to see you go before you got started, but that's cool.
-After we integrate the two sites, you will be able to contact our user operations team at www.yelp.co.uk/contact to remove any of the photos and reviews you originally posted on Qype.
+Please contact our user operations team at www.yelp.co.uk/contact to remove any of the photos and reviews you originally posted on Qype.
 Please include your Qype username so we can find, verify and handle your request.

 What does Yelp do with my personal information?